airshipit/airshipctl/tools/airship-in-a-pod/README.md

 * `sushy-tools`: This is used for its BMC emulator
 * `docker-in-docker`: This is used for nesting containers
 * `nginx`: This is used for image hosting
+* `status-checker`: This container is used to track the completion status of the task containers.

 ## Deployment Options